FredKSchott/snowpack/www/_template/getting-started.md

 - Building your first project
 - Customizing Snowpack with plugins

-> 💡 Tip: This guide will walk you through creating the Snowpack minimal app template from scratch.
-You can see the final result [here](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/), along with more [examples](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/cligit) to get you started.
+> 💡 Tip: This guide will walk you through creating the [Snowpack minimal app template](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/ from scratch.
+You can see the final result [here](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/), along with more [examples](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/cli) to get you started

 Prerequisites: Snowpack is a command line tool installed from npm.
-This guide assumes a basic understanding of Node.js, npm, and how to run commands in the terminal.
+This guide assumes a basic understanding of JavaScript, npm, and how to run commands in the terminal.

-Snowpack builds your site for both modern and legacy browsers, but during development you'll need to use a [modern browser](http://caniuse.com/#feat=es6-module).
-Any recent release of Firefox, Chrome, Safari or Edge supports the modern, bundle-free ESM imports that load your application in the browser.
+Snowpack also requires a modern browser during development.
+Any semi-recent release of Firefox, Chrome, Safari or Edge will do.

 ## Install Snowpack

-In this step you'll create a new npm project and install Snowpack.

-First create an empty directory.
-You can use any tool of your choice or the command line as shown here:
+To get started, create an empty directory for your new Snowpack project.
+You can do this however you like, or by running the CLI command shown here:

 ```bash
 mkdir my-first-snowpack
 cd my-first-snowpack
 ```

-Now enable it as an npm project with the following command, which will create a package.json.
-Feel free to just hit enter for all the fields:
+Snowpack is a package installed from npm, so you'll need need a `package.json` file in your project directory to manage your dependencies.
+You can run this command in your project to create a simple, empty `package.json`:

 ```bash
 npm init
 ```

-> 💡 Tip: add the "--use-yarn" or "--use-pnpm" flag to use something other than npm
+> 💡 Tip: In a hurry?
+You can run `npm init --yes` to skip the prompts and generate a package.json with npm's default, recommended fields.

 Now install Snowpack to your `dev dependencies` with this command: